internetarchive/dweb-mirror/USING.md

 ## Using the page

-Whichever of these works it should bring you to your personal start page.
+Whichever of these works it should bring you to your `local` start page.

 If you have used the Internet Archive then the interface will be familiar, but there are a few differences to support offline use.

 Each tile on this page represents an item that your server will check for when it “crawls”.
-First time you access the server this will depend on what the installer setup and there may be none.
+The first time you access the server this will depend on what was installed on the server, and it might be empty.

-and  (TODO) ways to access settings [issue#132](https://github.com/internetarchive/dweb-mirror/issues/132) add a way to start/stop/control the crawler.

 Notice that most of the tiles should have a White, Green or Blue dot in the top right to indicate that you are crawling them.
 * A White dot means the item has been downloaded and enough of it has been downloaded to be viewed offline.